maxamillion32/gift-registry/readme.txt

 == Upgrade Notice ==

-= 1.3.1.2 =
+= 1.7.1 =
-Fixes a file reference bug that prevents load of javascript.
-All users should upgrade immediately.
+Fixes issue where apostrophes in description may cause blank items on cart page.
+All users are advised to update immediately.